panpann2305/dms1_blog/posts/nineteen.md

 ---
-title: This is pan's eighteen blog post!
+title: This is pan's nineteen blog post!
 published_at: 2025-05-25
 snippet: Figma is interesting =)) (week 10 session 2)
 disable_html_sanitization: true